fhmwg/current-tags/README.md

 1. For each topic
     1. Perform inventory of relevant tags in [EXIF](http://www.cipa.jp/std/documents/e/DC-X008-Translation-2019-E.pdf), [IPTC](https://iptc.org/standards/photo-metadata/iptc-standard/), and [XMP](https://www.adobe.com/devnet/xmp.html)
-    1. If needed, draft "how these tags differ" text
+    1. If needed, draft "how these tags differ" text (see, e.g., [draft dates](https://github.com/fhmwg/current-tags/blob/master/dates/Working%20Draft_08Jan2020.svg))
     1. Create recommendations on which tags should be used
         1. include which to read and which to write
         1. include how to resolve conflicting information in equivalent-meaning tags
     1. If applicable, draft "avoiding malicious/tracking/marketing payloads" recommendations for free-text fields
+    1. If applicable, identify personal information fields that should be removed or edited under a “right to be forgotten” request.
     1. If applicable, draft "we recommend these authorities or formats" for identifier-valued fields (e.g., URI, IRI, UUID, GUID)
-    1. Interview potential implementers to collect initial feedback on recommendations; return to 1.iii. as needed
+    1. Interview potential implementers to collect initial feedback on recommendations; return to earlier steps as needed
     1. Create minimal draft open-source software for implementing recommendation
 1. Coordination
     1. Unify formatting and style of recommendations and sample code